tfabris/BlueGigaEmpeg/README.txt

 circuit board.
 These 22-pin female headers should have been included with the BlueGigaEmpeg board.

-IMPORTANT: The 22-pin female headers go onto the BOTTOM SIDE of the BetzTechnik WT32i Bluetooth Breakout board, and the soldering happens on the top side of the board.
+IMPORTANT: The 22-pin female headers are inserted onto the BOTTOM SIDE of the BetzTechnik WT32i Bluetooth Breakout board, and they are through-hole components, so the soldering happens on the top side of the board.

 Best procedure for soldering the headers to make sure they fit:

-- Plug the 22-pin female headers onto the 22-pin male headers on the BlueGigaEmpeg board.
+- Plug the 22-pin female headers onto the 22-pin male headers already existing on the BlueGigaEmpeg board.

-- Place the BetzTechnik board onto the pin headers.
+- Place the BetzTechnik board onto the pin headers so that their soldering pins protrude through the holes in the BetzTechnik board.

-- Double check that the labeled connections all match up: check the silkscreen printing on the BlueGigaEmpeg board with the BetzTechnik board and make sure everything matches up.
+- Double check that the labeled connections all match up: check the silkscreen printing on the BlueGigaEmpeg board with the silkscreen labels on the BetzTechnik board and make sure everything matches up.

 - Make sure the BetzTechnik board is fully pressed down flat against the headers and that there are no gaps.

-- With the board fitted in its final position, solder the end header pins in place, i.e., the four end pins, one on each end of each header on each side of the board.
+- With the board pressed into its final position, solder the end header pins in place, i.e., the four end pins, one on each end of each header on each side of the board.
 You're "tacking down" the ends of the headers to the Betz board to make sure they are in the correct position.

 - Double check that the Betz board is still fully down flat onto the headers